Tonfa - Self-Defense Weapon

+TONFA.
 Tonfa has an enigmatic history.
-Weapons (tools) similar to tonfa are found in other Asian countries including China, Indonesia, Thailand and Philippines.
+Tools similar to tonfa are found in other Asian countries including China, Indonesia, Thailand and Philippines.
 Some suggest tonfa was developed in southeast Asia and later introduced to Okinawa.
 Others argue the weapon is indigenous to Okinawa.

-A similar weapon was created in Thailand known as Mae Sun Sawk that includes a rope to wrap around the elbow.
+The Mae Sun Sawk is a similar weapon found in Thailand that has a rope to wrap around the elbow.
 A Chinese version of tonfa, known as guai, roughly translates as crutch (or walking stick).
 Guai is thought to have originated in China prior to 700 BC.
 A variation of guai is made from iron and called ma guai (horse crutch).
 Having a close martial arts kinship, any connection between China and Okinawa must be considered.

 Also referred to as tunfa, tong fa or tuifa, feudal Okinawans made tonfa from a native tree species similar to white oak.
 On Okinawa, farmers often had two tonfa used in vertical and horizontal millstones with projecting knobs that inserted into sockets on either side of the stone.
 The millstone was driven along a trough and designed to grind grain into flour.
 In its original form, the handles of tonfa likely were not rounded and possibly looked like wooden hammers.
 As they evolved, tonfa were modified for combat.